The Farewell (2019 film)

-The film is based in part on director Wang's life experiences, which she first publicly discussed as part of her radio story What You Don't Know, which appeared as part of an episode of This American Life.
-The film was screened in the U.S. Dramatic Competition section at the 2019 Sundance Film Festival and was theatrically released in the United States on July 12, 2019, by A24.
+The film is based in part on director Wang's life experiences, which she first publicly discussed as part of her radio story "What You Don't Know", which appeared as part of an episode of This American Life.

+The Farewell premiered at the Sundance Film Festival on January 25, 2019, and was theatrically released in the United States on July 12 by A24.
 It received widespread acclaim from critics, with particular praise for Wang's screenplay and the performances of Awkwafina and Zhao Shuzhen.
-At the 77th Golden Globe Awards the film was nominated for two awards including Best Foreign Language Film, with Awkwafina winning for Best Actress – Musical or Comedy.
-The Farewell is a bilingual film in English and Mandarin Chinese.
+At the 77th Golden Globe Awards the film was nominated for two awards including Best Foreign Language Film, with Awkwafina winning for Best Actress.
+The Farewell has dialogue in both English and Mandarin Chinese.

 Plot

-Aspiring Chinese-American writer Billi maintains a close relationship with Nai Nai (paternal grandmother) who lives in Changchun, China.
-After receiving a rejection letter for a Guggenheim Fellowship, Billi discovers from her parents, Haiyan and Jian, that Nai Nai has been diagnosed with terminal lung cancer, and is predicted to have only a few months left to live.
+Aspiring Chinese-American writer Billi maintains a close relationship with her Nai Nai (paternal grandmother) who lives in Changchun, China.
+After receiving a rejection letter for a Guggenheim Fellowship, she discovers from her parents, Haiyan and Jian, that Nai Nai has been diagnosed with terminal lung cancer, and is predicted to have only a few months left to live.

 Through deception and manipulation of medical test results, the diagnosis is kept a secret from Nai Nai herself.
-Nai Nai is, instead, falsely told that her recent doctor visits have only revealed benign findings.
+She is, instead, falsely told that her recent doctor visits have only revealed benign findings.
 A wedding for Billi's cousin from Japan, Hao Hao, has been planned in China as an excuse to unite the family to spend what is expected to be one last time with Nai Nai.
 Fearing Billi will end up exposing the lie to her grandmother, Haiyan and Jian tell her to remain in New York City.

-Billi disobeys her parents' orders and flies to Changchun shortly after the rest of the family arrive there.
-Billi assures her parents that she will not reveal the cancer diagnosis to Nai Nai.
+Billi disobeys her parents' orders and flies to Changchun shortly after the rest of the family arrive.
+She assures her parents that she will not reveal the cancer diagnosis to Nai Nai.
 Throughout the trip, however, she clashes with the rest of the family over their deliberate dishonesty towards her grandmother.
-Guilt-ridden, Billi expresses conflicted thoughts with her parents over the Chinese cultural beliefs that result in a family refusing to disclose a life-threatening disease.
-One night, her uncle, Haibin, contends that the lie allows the family to bear the emotional burden of the diagnosis, rather than Nai Nai herself—a practice of collectivism that Haibin acknowledges differs from the individualistic values common in Western culture.
+Guilt-ridden, Billi expresses conflicted thoughts with her parents over the Chinese cultural beliefs that result in a family refusing to disclose a life-threatening disease, including the trauma of her grandfather dying without her knowledge after they moved to the United States.

+One night, her uncle, Haibin, contends that the lie allows the family to bear the emotional burden of the diagnosis, rather than Nai Nai herself—a practice of collectivism that he acknowledges differs from the individualistic values common in Western culture.
 Billi later learns that Nai Nai also told a similar lie to her husband up until his death when he was terminally ill.